kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

 ### Deleting `AzureVpcPeering`

-Kyma's underlying cloud provider VPC peering connection is deleted as a part of AzureVpcPeering deletion.
+Kyma's underlying cloud provider VPC peering connection is deleted as a part of the AzureVpcPeering deletion.
 The remote VPC peering connection is left hanging, and must be deleted manually.

 ## Specification <!-- {docsify-ignore} -->